smhillin/digging_into_node/lab-3/lab3.md

 ## Part 2

-- Get all the publishe frontend and backend courses
+- Get all the published frontend and backend courses
 - Sort them by their price in a descending order
 - Pick only name and author
 - Display them

-## part 3